Ralf Dahrendorf: Class conflict theory

 In developing his conflict theory, Dahrendorf recognised consensus theory was also necessary to fully reflect society.
 Consensus theory focuses on the value integration into society, while conflict theory focuses on conflicts of interest and the force that holds society together despite these stresses.
 In the past, structural functionalism was the commanding theory in sociology, until the conflict theory came along as its major challenger.
-However, both structural functionalism and the conflict theory have received major criticisms.
+However, both structural functionalism and conflict theory have received major criticisms.
 In fact, Dahrendorf asserted that there has to be consensus to have conflict, as he said that the two were prerequisites for each other.
 The opposite is also true, he believed –– conflict can result in cohesion and consensus.
 However, Dahrendorf did not believe the two theories could be combined into one cohesive and comprehensive theory.
 Instead, Dahrendorf's thesis was "the differential distribution of authority invariably becomes the determining factor of systematic social conflicts".
-"In the end, conflict theory should be seen as a litte more than a transitional development in the history of sociological theory.
+"In the end, conflict theory should be seen as a little more than a transitional development in the history of sociological theory.
 Although the theory failed because it didn't go far in the direction of Marxian theory, it was still early in the 1950s and 1960s for American sociology to accept a full-fledged Marxian approach.
 However, conflict theory was helping in setting the stage for the beginning of the acceptance by the late 1960s".

 The Liberal Order

 While Dahrendorf acknowledged that liberal market societies are prone to conflicts, he admonished that, at the same time, they were in the best position to handle the conflict.
 Instead of being suppressed, the tensions become factors that help societies move forward.
-It’s up to governments to turn the tension and conflict into solutions.
+It's up to governments to turn the tension and conflict into solutions.
 The need is, then, for conflict management if this is to happen peacefully.
 Dahrendorf saw conflict in modern societies as stemming from more than just different individual interests and expectations.
 He saw conflict arising from outgrowing the unavoidable tensions that modern societies have to negotiate and balance between the competing values of justice, liberty, and economic well-being, and between economic efficiency, identity, and security.
 He sought to understand how societies could develop into just and prosperous nations.
-The essence of Dahrendorf’s ideas about the future of the liberal order is about identifying both latent and manifest tensions at the different levels in which they exist, the potential for conflict, and identifying the options available for solutions and resolving conflict.
+The essence of Dahrendorf's ideas about the future of the liberal order is about identifying both latent and manifest tensions at the different levels in which they exist, the potential for conflict, and identifying the options available for solutions and resolving conflict.